 The Situation: You don't want the bolt to stick out the back of your climbing panel.
-For starters, due to the varying thicknesses of climbing shapes, and the that bolts usually are in 1/2" sizes, that is a challenge.
-You should use furring strips to accommodate the bolt to protrude out the back of the panel so that you engage every thread of the t-nut.
-Why?
+This can be a challenge due to the varying thicknesses of climbing shapes and the bolts usually being in 1/2" sizes.
+You should use furring strips to accommodate the bolt to protrude out the back of the panel so that you engage every thread of the T-nut.
 Because you cannot see how many threads you are engaging and common sense dictates, make your connection as strong as possible.
 So engage them all.
 A climbing hold releasing from the wall when being climbed on is a bad day for that climber.
 Let's keep our climbers as safe as possible.

-But what does science about "How many threads do I need to make a strong connection?
+But what does science say about "How many threads do I need to make a strong connection?"
 The answer is that it varies, but six at most.
 Because bolts stretch slightly when a load is applied, the loading on each thread is different.
-When you apply a tensile load on a threaded fastener, the first thread at the point of connection sees the highest percentage of the load.
+The first thread at the point of connection sees the highest percentage of the load when you apply a tensile load on a threaded fastener.
 The load on each thread decreases from there, as seen in the table below.
-Additional threads beyond the sixth will not further distribute the load and will not make the connection any stronger."*
+Additional threads beyond the sixth will not further distribute the load and will not make the connection any stronger.*